Javelin dinghy (Australasia)

 The Javelin is a high-performance skiff type dinghy sailed in Australia and New Zealand.
 The class was founded by designer John Spencer in 1961.
 Spencer also founded the Cherub Class.
 It is 14 feet long, sporting a large sail area, single trapeze and asymmetrical spinnaker.
 The Javelin is a development class, meaning that boats vary in shape within a framework of rules, rather than being all built to the same design.
 Bruce Farr is another well-known designer who drew successful Javelins.

-Its lightweight 70 kg hull, and powerful, efficient sail plan allow it to exceed speeds of 25 knots and provide an exhilarating "ride" with exciting fleet racing.
+Its 70 kg hull, and efficient sail plan allow it to exceed speeds of 25 knots and provide fleet racing.

 Competitions and racing

 Both Australia and New Zealand run their respective National championships each year, with New Zealand holding a National contest ever since 1964.
 The two countries race each other every second year in the Javelin Class South Pacific Championships, sailing for the "Air New Zealand Trophy".
 This contest was first sailed during the season of 1968–69, and was won by the New Zealand Javelin Rangi.
 The South Pacific Championships is the most sought after of the titles.